Squirkey89/EasyRecipe/README.md

 ## Comment counter
    * A feature similar to the like counter would keep track of the number of comments made on a post.
 As more comments on a recipe mean more opinions and may play a role in influencing the user's decision to try it, this would benefit the user as well.

-## Nutrional informtaion
+## Nutritional informtaion
    * This will have nutritional information about each recipe, such as the amount of protein, fats, and carbohydrates.
 I believe this would be helpful to the user since many people track macros, so they can identify how much of these macros they are consuming from each recipe.
-Also When making a recipe for their children, parents can determine whether the recipe is healthy.
+Also when a parent is making a recipe for their children, parents have the nutritional informayion to decide whether the recipe is healthy.

+## Forgot password
+  * In my wireframe, I had planned to introduce this feature.
+In the end, however, I decided not to implement the forget password feature, but I will definitely consider implementing it in my next project.
+This feature will be available on the login page.
+It will be a link that will bring the user to a page where they will enter their email address.
+The user will be sent a reset email.
+Then they can change the password and log back into their account.
 ## Star rating
    * While I have a like button on the recipe detail page on each recipe, I would definitely like to implement a star system.
 I would put this on the bottom of the cooking info card, and also on the recipe cards on the recipe page.
 This would be used instead of the like button.
-This would give better feedback to the user on of how successful they were when using the recipe.
+This would give better feedback to the user on of how successful other users were when using the recipe.

 # Testing<div id='id-testing'>